 Draft (Narrative):

 The Coal Miner [DRAFT]

-Black drops of rain fell from dark, foreboding clouds as they rolled in, plunging the town into great darkness; plants mourning the sun.
-Chimneys exhaled smoke, mixing and blending into the clouds as they drifted up, allowing the occasional dying ember to float out, only to be smitten by a volley of heavy, large droplets.

-It was dark, the nearby river, which many had depended on, due to years of ash and smoke, rendering it impossible to drink; parched workers had to resort to cheaper alcohol over water as injuries became more common.
-It was dark, in the forest, as soot from the factories covered the trees, suffocating them.
-It was dark, the ground, years of little sunlight starving all once verdant grass.
+Black drops of rain fell from dark, foreboding clouds as they rolled in, plunging the town into great darkness.
+Plants mourned the sun.
+Chimneys exhaled smoke, blending into the chilling air as it drifted up, allowing the occasional dying ember to float out, only to be smitten by a volley of heavy, large droplets, which in turn, flowed into the nearby river, now matte black due to industrial by-product, rendering it impossible to drink; athirst workers resorted to cheaper alcohol over water.
+The now unfruitful trees in the bordering forest were covered in soot from the factories, suffocating them, as they slowly wilted away.
+The ground, dark and dead from years without sunlight starving all the once verdant grass.

-Horses and dogs became amorphous beasts as they melded into the shadows.
-Along with the foot passengers, they became a congealed mass, moving rhythmically, completely apathetic towards the unfavourable weather.
+The city, however, thrived – growing across the land – a tumour spreading its tendrils out for more resources.
+Roads grew; within them, the eternal darkness caused the horses and dogs to become amorphous beasts as they melded into the shadows.
+Along with the foot passengers, they became a congealed mass, as it moved rhythmically, completely apathetic towards the unfavourable weather.
 The river of unidentifiable masses flowed around corners, through intersections, and into buildings, all going somewhere.
-There was conversation, barking, neighing, but it was all eclipsed by the synchronous clanging of iron picks on the hard, cold, rock ground, reverberating throughout the town.
+There was conversation, there was barking, there was neighing, but it was all eclipsed by the synchronous clanging of iron picks on the hard, cold, rock ground, reverberating throughout the town, miners looking for one thing: coal, the lifeblood of the city.

-A wave of down-trodden, demoralised miners flowed out of the coal mines as their shifts ended, covered in mud and sweat and soot, and carrying the scent of brimstone along with them, dispersing into the crowd.
-Walking along with them was Stanley Conrad.
+The chiming of the bell echoed down the narrow, claustrophobic hallways of the mine, signifying the end of their workday.
+A wave of down-trodden, demoralised miners flowed out of the coal mines covered in mud and sweat and soot, carrying the scent of brimstone along with them.
+They would meet officers from the coal company, who would hand out their monthly pay, before dispersing into the crowd.
+Walking along with them was Stanley Conrad, counting the little money that he received, noticing that he was underpaid, but uncomplaining, fearing the possible loss of his job.

-Stanley was not very different from anyone else in the town, his uniqueness lay in the fact that there was nothing unique about him.
-He was a fine worker, possibly the best there was - unquestioning, diligent, desperate; unable to secure a more thriving career.
-Walking along the dark streets, his broken leather soles tapping softly; he peered into the glass windows of shops on either side, knowing that he would be unable to purchase any of the vanities that he found within.
-Clutching his pay for today in his hand, he would scurry home, as he had every other day, hoping that no trouble would befall him.
+This made him one of the company’s best workers: unquestioning, diligent, desperate, afraid.
+Unable to secure a more thriving career and perpetually working.
+Walking along the dark streets, he winced as sharp stones caught in his broken leather soles dug into his skin, his shoes providing no protection.
+A cold gust goes past him, his tattered jeans providing no warmth, and his old jacket drenched and blackened by the rain.
+He peered into the glass windows of shops on either side, knowing that he would be unable to purchase any of the vanities that he found within.
+However, part of him also knew he was fortunate, having seen beggars and vagrants lie in little alleys, half asleep.
+Having shoved his pay for the month into his pocket, he scurried home, as he had every other day, hoping that no trouble would befall him.